The content of these types of safeguarding training will depend upon the specialism of the role concerned.

 What this training should include

-Importance of face-to-face training
+Importance of interactive training

-Face-to-face training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
+Interactive training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
 It also provides the opportunity to discuss specific safeguarding issues that arise during the training.

 Who provides training

-The NSPCC offers online and face-to-face safer recruitment training courses.
+The NSPCC offers online and face-to-face courses.